Minimax estimation of low-rank quantum states and their linear functionals: Quantum mechanics preliminaries

 where $\sigma^2_{\beta}=\frac{\coth(\beta/2)}{2}$.
 Defining $\mu=(\sqrt{2}Re(z),\sqrt{2}Im(z))$, we write that

 To define a k-mode Gaussian state one considers the space $\bigotimes_{i=1}^kL^2(\mathbb{R})$ and identifies the number basis as follows

 We consider the collection of operators $\{Q_1,P_1,\ldots,Q_k,P_k\}$ where each $Q_i$ and $P_i$ are position and momentum operators of a particular mode (i.e. acting on a particular $L^2(\mathbb{R})$).
-These operators satisfy the joint commutation relation as follows:
+These operators satisfy joint commutation relations as follows:

 One can then define the creation and annihilation operators $a_i^*$ and $a_i$ for each mode and proceed to define the displacement operator as

 where $\mathbf{z}.\mathbf{a}^*=\sum_{i=1}^kz_ia^*_i$ and similarly for $\mathbf{\bar{z}}.\mathbf{a}$.
 Then we have